Tom271/Tom271.github.io/_posts/2020-03-01-storing-parameters.md

+---
+layout: post
-# Saving Simulation Data and Parameters Efficiently
+title:  Saving Simulation Data and Parameters Efficiently
+---
 During my work on particle systems, I have spent a lot of time simulating trajectories of particles using different parameters and initial conditions.
 Until now, I'd been either running a new simulation every time, or saving individual datasets with filenames like `GammaFullScaling04`,  or other incomprehensible strings made by concatenating parameter values.
 As the amount of data has increased, this has become untenable, so I've been spending some time recently coming up with a better way.
 This problem is not unique to my situation, I imagine many scientists are in a similar position!
 After some googling, I couldn't find any clear method.
 After a chat with a data engineering friend of mine he suggested looking into `.yaml` files as a way to store parameters.

 There are two main problems I needed to solve: